Rab-son/ES6/Section 2/README.md

 # Learning more about:
-- Let
+- Spread Operator
-- Const
+- Destructuring
 - Template Strings
-- Searching Strings
-- Symbols
-- Maps
-- Sets